GFERC/Bookmarks/shell/the_linux_command_line_booknotes.md

 The traceroute program (some systems use the similar tracepath program instead) displays a listing of all the “hops” network traffic takes to get from the local system to a specified host.

 E.g traceroute google.com

+### netstat
+The netstat program is used to examine various network settings and statistics